 The stone money (rai) are huge circular stone discs, with a hole in the middle.
-They were used as currency in the island of Yap from 500 AD (or earlier).
+They were used as currency on the island of Yap from 500 AD (or earlier).
 The discs were truly impressive in size, some having over 3 meters in diameter.
-Nowadays the rai stones remain the national symbol of Yap, depicted even on local license plates.
+Nowadays, the rai stones remain the national symbol of Yap, depicted even on local license plates.

 But the rai discs were not made in Yap.
 The place of their origin is Palau.
-They were quarried (or rather the limestone they are made of was quarried, and then transformed into the final circular shapes) on Palauan islands and then transported 400 kilometers by canoes to Yap.
+They were quarried (or rather the limestone they are made of was quarried, and transformed into the final circular shapes) on Palauan islands and after transported 400 kilometers by canoes to Yap.

-Metuker ra Bisech is located in a quite remote area.
-On the boat, there was also another couple, who planned a kayak trip not far from the historic quarry.
+Metuker ra Bisech is located in a remote area.
+On the boat, there was also another couple who planned a kayak trip not far from the historic quarry.
 The surroundings are indeed beautiful, and we regretted not having time to join them.

-There are two beautiful caves the couple visited, named White Wall and Blue Cave, plus the wreck of the Zero fighter plane that sunk during WWII (you can snorkel near the wreck if the weather is fine).
+There are two beautiful caves the couple visited, named White Wall and Blue Cave.
+And also the wreck of the Zero fighter plane that sunk during WWII (you can snorkel near the wreck if the weather is fine).

-We should probably mention that to do both - visit the caves with your kayak and visit the rai quarry you have to pay the Airai state fee (each state charges you separate fees for visiting places located within their borders).
+We should probably mention that to visit any of the places - the caves or the rai quarry - you have to pay the Airai state fee.
+Yes, each state charges separate fees for visiting sites located within their borders.
 But in Palau, nothing's for free, not even the beaches, so be prepared to leave there a small fortune.

 W H A T T O S E E N E X T